Getting things wrong

 1) If your employee’s pay was reported incorrectly and they actually got paid this amount, in this situation the FPS is not technically wrong.
 The FPS for this period should not be amended and corrections should be made in the next payroll run as far as possible.
 So in case of an overpayment of £100 to an employee, a corresponding deduction of £100 should be made in the next period and reported then.
 If you have underpaid an employee £100, you could add this amount on to the employee's pay in the next period and report it then.
 (If this is going to cause hardship, and you need to make an additional payment to the employee outside of the regular payroll cycle then in this instance you must submit an additional FPS on or before the date of the additional payment.)

-If you are paper filing, guidance on what to do to correct payroll errors can be found in RT7.
+If you are paper filing, guidance on what to do to correct payroll errors can be found on page 36 in booklet RT7 – Guidance for employers exempt from filing Real Time Information online.

 Benefits and expenses